RuizeHan/DMHA/README.md

 # DMHA
-The dataset and code for Connecting the Complementary-view Videos: Joint Camera Identification and Subject Association (CVPR 2022).
+The dataset and code for Connecting the Complementary-view Videos: Joint Camera Identification and Subject Association in CVPR 2022, which we also called as Deep Multi-Human Association (DMHA).

 ## Introduction